How to: Run to a Specified Function

 Repeat step 1, if necessary.

-In the source window, right-click on the function definition and select Run To Cursor from the shortcut menu.
+In the source window, right-click the function definition and select Run To Cursor.

 To run to a function on the call stack

 Open the Call Stack window, if necessary.
 Choose Call Stack on the Debugmenu.

 In the Call Stack window, right-click the function name and choose Run To Cursor.